ExternalWayfarer/social-dpp/README.md

 # great-repo-name
-This is repo for my django project
+This is social network with posts, comments and etc

+USED TECHNOLOGIES:
+FRONTEND: REACT
+BACKEND: DJANGO